JustWhit3/arsenalgear-py/README.md

 ## Introduction

 This library contains a set of generic utils (functions and classes) I developed for other projects.
 There are several sub-headers related to various topics (math, iostream and others).
-There are several folders related to each programming languages I developed tools for.
-You can simply enter one of the folder with language name and explore the various tools.
-You can also easily install the library using one of the installation scripts of the [scripts](https://github.com/JustWhit3/arsenalgear/tree/main/scripts) folder.
-New and current library tools are constantly updated and added once a new function / class is required for other projects.
+There are folders related to each programming languages I developed tools for.
+You can simply enter one of the folder with a language name and explore the various tools.
+You can also easily install the library using one of the installation scripts of the [scripts](https://github.com/JustWhit3/arsenalgear/tree/main/scripts) folder and run an example code for each programming language.

+Existing tools are constantly updated and new ones are added once their development is required for other projects.

 Some projects in which I am using this library are, for example: [osmanip](https://github.com/JustWhit3/osmanip) and [SAFD-algorithm](https://github.com/JustWhit3/SAFD-algorithm).